 In this article

-Bounty hunter career and education information
+Bounty hunter education guide

 Bounty hunters aren’t just reality TV stars.
 They’re real-life criminal justice agents who must be prepared for a challenging career full of diverse experiences and unpredictability.

-Earning a criminal justice or law enforcement degree can be a great way to start pursuing your bounty hunting career.
+Earning a criminal justice or law enforcement degree can be a great way to start pursuing your bounty hunting job.
 Since every state has different laws governing bounty hunting, it’s important to familiarize yourself with local licensing requirements.

 What is a bounty hunter?